 South Eola vs Lake Eola Heights

 Lake Eola Heights sits to the north and northeast of Lake Eola.
-It is a historic neighborhood with bungalows, older homes, and a quieter residential feel compared to South Eola.
+It's a historic neighborhood with bungalows, older homes, and a quieter residential feel compared to South Eola.

 South Eola is more modern, more vertical, and more condo driven.
 Lake Eola Heights is more traditional, more single family, and more neighborhood focused.
 Buyers who want a historic home near the lake tend to look at Lake Eola Heights.
 Buyers who want a condo or townhome with walkable urban access tend to look at South Eola.